-After flowering is complete, cut off flower stems to keep the bulb from wasting energy on developing seeds.
+After flowering is complete, cut off the stalk back to the top of the bulb to keep the bulb from wasting energy on developing seeds.
 Then move the plant back to a sunny window until spring.
-If you want the bulb to flower again next winter, it must continue to grow into the spring and summer to restore the bulb's food supply.
+If you want the bulb to flower again next winter, it must grow into the spring and summer to restore the bulb's food supply.
+Apply a water-soluble houseplant fertilizer about every three weeks.